 You can develop arthritis in any joint in your body, and the 33 joints in your foot and ankle endure a lot of pressure every day.
 If you’re experiencing inflammation, pain, and stiffness in your ankles or feet, you may have arthritis.
-So contact Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS at Rocky Mountain Foot and Ankle Center in Wheat Ridge, Colorado for diagnosis and care.
-Call or make an appointment online today.
+So contact Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS at Rocky Mountain Foot and Ankle Center in Evergreen and Wheat Ridge, Colorado for diagnosis and care.
+Call the nearest office, or make an appointment online today.

 Arthritis is a collection of over 100 diseases that cause inflammation and pain in your joints.
 While most people think of osteoarthritis, the degenerative condition, many other forms of arthritis could be causing your foot and ankle pain.

 Osteoarthritis is the most common form of arthritis, which is why it’s so well known.
 It’s a degenerative condition that develops as the cartilage — which cushions the ends of your bones where they meet in a joint — degrades and ultimately wears away.
 Without cartilage, your bones rub together and create friction, which leads to inflammation, stiffness, and pain.

 RA is the second-most common form of arthritis but affects your joints differently.
 RA is an autoimmune disease where your immune system mistakenly attacks the synovial lining in your joints, triggering the inflammatory response that brings swelling, pain, and stiffness.

 Gout is a less common form of arthritis but causes significant pain in your big toe and foot.
 It develops when your body distributes excess uric acid crystals into the joints of your big toe.
 It causes swelling and excruciating pain.